 Address Format - Senators

-Senator's offices are located in the Minnesota Senate Building next to the Capitol.
+Senator's offices are located in the Minnesota Senate Building North of the Capitol.

 Honorable (Full Name)